matt-curtis/developer.sketchapp.com/_reference/MSRulerData.md

 ---
 title: MSRulerData
+Stores the guides used on its ruler.
+MSPage and MSArtboardGroup both return their ruler data using <code>horizontalRulerData</code> and <code>verticalRulerData</code>.
 rels:
   - MSPage
   - MSArtboardGroup
 ---

 Stores the guides used on its ruler.
 [MSPage](/docs/MSPage/) and [MSArtboardGroup](/docs/MSArtboardGroup/) both return their ruler data using `horizontalRulerData` and `verticalRulerData`.